DennohKim/move-lottery/README.md

-# Aptos Lottery Smart Contract
+# Aptos Lottery

-This project implements a decentralized lottery system on the Aptos blockchain using the Move programming language.
+As part of Encode's Aptos bootcamp, the team (Ashish and Akshar) worked on the project Aptos Lottery.This project implements a decentralized lottery system on the Aptos blockchain using the Move programming language.
 The smart contract allows users to participate in a lottery by buying tickets with AptosCoin, and uses on-chain randomness to select a winner.

 ## Key Features